 Here’s a quick look at some of the transactions at Kingsford Waterbay and Kingsford Hillview Peak condos.

 As you can see, the quality doesn’t seem to affect buying interest – even from homebuyers/investors who actually saw the ‘finished product’.

-Ultimately, it will be other more important factors that really determine the value of any property.
+Ultimately, there will be other more important factors that really determine the value of any property.

 There’s actually a lot to like about Normanton Park and if you go to the actual site to have a look, you will see that it is so iconic.
 Any passerby will find it hard to miss or not take a second glance at it.

 The entire development looks simply majestic and I simply can’t find anything to complain about except for the inconvenience factor.

 But for anyone that is already familiar with the precinct and travel by car most of the time, Normanton Park condo does look like a good buy based on its price point (at an average of $1,750 to $1,850 PSF), the added ‘confidence’ given by BCA, and its future upside.